cloudant-labs/cloudant-introduction-course/Part 06 - The Dashboard.md

 ---

 The Cloudant dashboard has created a template document for you with a pre-generated _id.
-Complete the rest of the attributes yourself and click "Create Document" to save.
+Complete the rest of the attributes yourself to fill out the JSON document and click "Create Document" to save.

 ![](slides/Slide44.png)

 ---

 Now it's time for another practical exercise.
-Create a new database called "books" and in that database create three or more documents with fields: title, author, date, publisher, ISBN.
+Create a new database called "books" and in that database create three or more documents with fields: title, author, date, publisher, ISBN - each representing a book of your choice.

 Once created, edit one of the documents, modifying the publication date.